 Carl Schreck, atmospheric scientist at North Carolina State University’s North Carolina Institute for Climate Studies, agrees.
 “Cold snaps don’t disprove global warming,” he says, “they just mean that weather and seasons still happen.”

-Despite global warming, winter still exists
+Despite climate change, winter still exists

 Another point to keep in mind that the warming climate hasn’t eradicated winter altogether.

 As such, it is still possible to experience a range of cold weather conditions, including extremes such as a week of high temperatures in the teens or a brief cold snap in May.
 And variations in weather patterns caused by naturally occurring phenomena, such as El Niño and La Niña, can influence cold air outbreaks in the U.S.